Just and Sufficient

-Making a Case for Sufficiency
+Making the Case for Sufficiency

 Sustainable living has been simply defined as living in a manner that utilizes resources in a way that does not diminish their availability for future generations.
-This is a tough mandate for most of us in the developed world, given our penchant for an increasing array of products and services that bring us the “good life”.
+This is a tough mandate for most of us in the developed world, given our penchant for an increasing array of products and services that bring us the “good life”

 Defined in this way, sustainable living is a far cry from a business as usual lifestyle with the simple injection of green products.
 In the past 50 years, the world in general (and the U.S. in particular) has accelerated its consumption of non-renewable resources at a rate unprecedented in history.
 Since World War II, the human race has consumed as many goods and services as all previous generations combined!